sudo-project/sudo/docs/UPGRADE.md

  * Upgrading from a version prior to 1.8.20:

-   Due to the addition of the TIMEOUT, NOTBEFORE and NOTAFTTER options, it is no longer possible to declare an alias with one of those names.
-If a sudoers file has an alias with one of those names, sudo and visudo will report a syntax error with a message like "syntax error: unexpected TIMEOUT, expecting ALIAS".
+   Due to the addition of the TIMEOUT, NOTBEFORE, and NOTAFTTER options, it is no longer possible to declare an alias with one of those names.
+If a sudoers file has an alias with one of those names, sudo, and visudo will report a syntax error with a message like "syntax error: unexpected TIMEOUT, expecting ALIAS".

-   Starting with version 1.9.3, sudoers rules must end in either Prior to version 1.8.20, when log_input, log_output or use_pty were enabled, if any of the standard input, output or error were not connected to a terminal, sudo would use a pipe.
-The pipe allows sudo to interpose itself between the old standard input, output or error and log the contents.
+   Starting with version 1.9.3, sudoers rules must end in either Prior to version 1.8.20, when log_input, log_output, or use_pty were enabled, if any of the standard input, output, or error were not connected to a terminal, sudo would use a pipe.
+The pipe allows sudo to interpose itself between the old standard input, output, or error and log the contents.
 Beginning with version 1.8.20, a pipe is only used when I/O logging is enabled.
    If use_pty is set without log_input or log_output, no pipe will be used.
 Additionally, if log_input is set without log_output,